amw-zero/software-obsidian/Topics/Test Data Selection.md

 https://en.wikipedia.org/wiki/Logical_connective#/media/File:Logical_connectives_Hasse_diagram.svg

-Product type:

-{
-  rank: int
-  suit: suit
-}

-So called because they represent the product of all of the constituent types, i.e int * suit, AND

 Sum type:

-enum suit [:hearts, :diamonds, :clubs, :spades]
+type spaceType =
+  | Retail
+  | Industrial
+  | Office

-So called because they represent the sum of the individual cases, OR, i.e. there are only 4 possible suit values.
+So called because they represent the sum of the individual cases, OR, i.e. there are only 3 possible space types

 Enum values almost always are treated all alike or all different.

 Tip: When testing enum values, use different cases for each of because they are inherently distinct.

-Space is a great example:
+Product type:

+type occupancyStatus =
+  | Occupied
+  | Vacant

-space = {
+type space = {
-  suite: "Suite 10A",
-  type: [:retail]
+  occupancyStatus: occupancyStatus
+  spaceType: spaceType
 }

-n(string) is infinite, but only a single partition { all strings }.
-No special rules for strings n(space type) is 3, [:retail, :office, :industrial]
+So called because they represent the product of all of the constituent types, i.e n(occupancyStatus) * n(spaceType) = 2 * 3 = 6

 # It's all about the inputs
 Graphs are O(n^2)